 With the rise of content marketing and the proliferation of blogs and social media, the internet is awash with thousands of articles, memes, videos, and tweets on nearly any topic imaginable.
 If you want to stand out in this sea of content, you need to create truly exceptional content.

 Aim to create content that does these things better than competing content pieces:

-- Captures the user’s attention (whether they’re on Google search, scrolling through Facebook, or browsing Reddit).
+- Capture the user’s attention (whether on Google search, scrolling through Facebook, or browsing Reddit).

-- Guides the user towards an action that helps the user and is beneficial to your business (download an ebook about the issue they’re facing, purchase a product that solves their problem, etc.)
+- Guides the user towards an action that helps the user and benefits your business (download an ebook about the issue they’re facing, purchase a product that solves their problem, etc.)

-Here’s the million dollar question you can use to evaluate any piece of content: does this content do a better job at giving the user what they want/need than any other similar pieces available on the internet.
-If you can honestly answer “yes” then your content is positioned for exceptional success!
+Here’s the million-dollar question you can use to evaluate any piece of content: does this content do a better job giving the user what they want/need than any other similar pieces available on the internet?
+If you can honestly answer “yes, ” your content is positioned for exceptional success!

-It may not be quite as big as search yet, but influencer marketing is another key tactic many ecommerce sites are using successfully.
+It may not be quite as big as search yet, but influencer marketing is another crucial tactic many eCommerce sites use successfully.
+Influencer marketing can be beneficial for products people enjoy talking about – travel, fashion, sports, tech gadgets, etc. (If you sell nuts and bolts, it’ll be a bit tougher to make influencer marketing work for you.)
 One-half of internet retailers plan to use influencer marketing in 2019 to promote their products.
-Influencer marketing can be especially useful for products that people enjoy talking about – travel, fashion, sports, tech gadgets, etc. (If you sell nuts and bolts, it’ll be a bit tougher to make influencer marketing work for you.)

-About The Author: Adam Thompson has been in the digital marketing world for 16 years.
-He’s currently Director Of Digital Marketing at SectigoStore.com, an industry leading provider of SSL certificates and ecommerce security.
-When he’s not playing with 1s and 0s, you’re likely to find him enjoying the outdoors along the gulf coast of sunny Florida.
+About The Author: Adam Thompson has been in digital marketing for 16 years.
+He’s currently the Director Of Digital Marketing at SectigoStore.com, an industry-leading provider of SSL certificates and eCommerce security.
+When he’s not playing with 1s and 0s, you’ll likely find him enjoying the outdoors along the gulf coast of sunny Florida.